577816569/Gan-style-transfer-with-only-one-image-/README.md

 &emsp;&emsp;&emsp;&emsp;Original style image &emsp;&emsp;&emsp;                     Transfered style image

-Also, the code of these work is base on the this
+Also, the code of these work is base on the this repository: [https://github.com/eriklindernoren/PyTorch-GAN](https://github.com/eriklindernoren/PyTorch-GAN)

 ## Usage

-You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

 ## Delete a file